 Students can usually work on the university or college campus where they are studying without a work permit (ex: teaching assistant, researcher, campus bookstore clerk, restaurant attendant, and more).

-If you are enrolled and studying in a qualifying school, you may also be eligible to work off campus, for up to 20 hours per week during the time you are school is in session, and full time during scheduled breaks.
+If you are enrolled and studying full time in a qualifying school, you may also be eligible to work off campus without a work permit for up to 20 hours per week during regular study periods and full time during scheduled breaks.

-Graduates of qualifying Canadian schools may be eligible for an open work permit for up to three years, depending on the program of study and duration of study.
-There are also strict time limits for applying for a Post-Graduation Work Permit.
+Graduates of qualifying Canadian schools may be eligible for an open work permit for up to 3 years depending on the program of study and duration of study.
+There are strict time limits for applying for such a work permit.

 Spousal Work Permits